kraftp/dbos-vercel-integration/README.md

 Periodically, a worker running in a Vercel function checks if there are any enqueued workflows and runs them.
 This worker is triggered automatically by a Vercel cron, but can also be triggered through a button in the app.

+Note that the cron schedule is set to once a day because of free tier limitations, but on non-free plans you can set it to run as often as you want (I'd recommend once a minute).

 ## How to Run

 Import this repository as a Vercel project and connect it to a Supabase database.
 It should just work!